An interview with Robert McCrum

 Robert McCrum was forty-two when he suffered a massive stroke which left one side of his body totally paralysed, his speech drastically impaired, and his sense of himself radically altered.
-What followed was a prolonged period of recovery, full of heart ache and frustration, as he gradually regained sensation, movement and self-esteem and as his family pulled together in the extraordinary effort necessary to make him well again.
-In his memoir My Year Off, published as a Picador Classic in 2015, he gives an invaluable insight into the reality of life after stroke, the moments of hope, the anger and despair, this is a book that gives voice to millions.
-We asked him about what makes him tick, on and off the page.
+What followed was a prolonged period of recovery, full of heartache and frustration, as he gradually regained sensation, movement and self-esteem and as his family pulled together in the extraordinary effort necessary to make him well again.
+In his memoir My Year Off, he gives an invaluable insight into the reality of life after stroke, the moments of hope, the anger and despair.
+When Robert first began his recovery, he discovered that the only words that made sense to him were snatches of Shakespeare.
+Now, Robert has written Shakespearean, a richly drawn portrait of an extraordinary artist.
+Through a thrilling narrative, Robert seeks to understand Shakespeare in his historical context, while also examining the nature of creativity itself.
+My Year Off was published as a Picador Classic in 2015, and we asked Robert about what makes him tick, on and off the page.
+His love of Shakespeare was clear in his answers.

 What was the last thing you wrote in your notebook?